umview/umview.github.io/_pages/about.md

     <img src="../images/umview.jpg" alt="UMVIEW.COM">
 </center>

-[__UMVIEW.COM__](https://www.umview.com), established by Haixin, is a collaborative blog that feels like a time machine as you review it.
+[__UMVIEW.COM__](https://www.umview.com), established by Haixin, is a collaborative blog, it could be considered as a time machine as you review it.
 Its predecessor was youthope.com(2015).
 Haixin is [nash.zhao](https://www.umview.com/author/1/) in the blog.

 ## Crystal Radio (2011)